cesbo/help/src/content/docs/en/astra/getting-started/install.md

 ## Requirements

-- Any Linux based operation system
+- Any Linux-based operation system.
+We recommend using Fedora 42.
 - x86 64bit CPU
-- Connection to the internet on your server
-- Periodic internet access is required for license validation by Astra on the servers: `ls1.cesbo.com`, `ls2.cesbo.com`, and `ls3.cesbo.com`
+- Connection to the internet on your server for periodic license validation on the servers: `ls1.cesbo.com`, `ls2.cesbo.com`, and `ls3.cesbo.com`

 :::note
 In this guide we use the **curl** command to download files.
 Most Linux distribution has pre-installed **curl**